artificialwit/knowledge-base/SqlServer/interview.md

 # Interview

+## Here are some steps you can follow to start taking an interview:

+- Preparation: Before the interview, research the company, the position you're hiring for, and the requirements for the role.
+This will help you ask relevant and informed questions.

+- Introduction: Begin the interview by introducing yourself and the company, explaining the purpose of the interview, and providing an overview of the interview process.

+- Ask open-ended questions: Start the interview by asking open-ended questions to get the candidate talking.
+This will give you a sense of their communication skills, personality, and how they approach problem-solving.

+- Dig deeper: Once you've gotten a general understanding of the candidate's background, ask more specific and technical questions related to the role.
+This will help you assess their qualifications and skills.

+- Listen actively: Pay attention to the candidate's responses and be an active listener.
+Take notes and ask follow-up questions to clarify their answers.

+- Provide feedback: Give the candidate feedback on their responses, including both positive and constructive feedback.

+- Wrap up: At the end of the interview, thank the candidate for their time and let them know what the next steps are in the hiring process.

 ## PARSE() vs CAST() vs CONVERT() in SQL Server: What’s the Difference?
 Use PARSE only for converting from string to date/time and number types.
 For general type conversions, continue to use CAST or CONVERT.
 Keep in mind that there is a certain performance overhead in parsing the string value.